IshaanRaja/decentchat.ishaanraja.com/index.md

 ```
 - `maximumConnections` is the maximum amount of peers the client can have.
 - `username` is the human readable username that is sent along with every chat message.
 - `upnpEnabled` is an optional setting that determines if the client should uses Universal-Plug-and-Play (UPNP).
-If UPNP is not available on the network, the client will be unable to use it.
+If UPNP is not available on the network, this option does nothing.
 - `headlessMode` determines whether the client should use a GUI or a command line interface.

 ## Identification